garybgenett/gary-os/README.md

 and [OpenSSH] `sshd` are below.

 The [Gentoo Networking] page contains full details on all the configuration possibilities.
-For the purposes of GaryOS, a simple single-interface configuration is likely all that is needed.
+For the purposes of [GaryOS], a simple single-interface configuration is likely all that is needed.

 **Ethernet**